 Methods

-In Experiment 2, We recruited 206 participants from Amazon Mechanical Turk, but data from 10 participants were corrupted due to experimenter error, and six excluded due to deviant behavior, leaving a final sample of 190 participants (102 male; 88 female.
+In Experiment 2, We recruited 196 participants from Amazon Mechanical Turk, but data from six participants were excluded due to deviant behavior, leaving a final sample of 190 participants (102 male; 88 female.
 Average age = 35.5, SD=9.5)

 Experiment 2 employed a mixed experimental design with reference class (USD, Percentage, kWh) as a between-subjects factor, and two within-subjects factors: task goal (10% vs. 15% reduction) and the presentation of last year’s usage data (exact vs. rounded numbers).
 The order of presentation of the goal, rounding, and state conditions was counterbalanced across participants.
 As in Experiment 1, each participant completed the energy reduction planning task for two different family-state scenarios.
 In the “rounded” condition, both the family’s previous year usage and the state averages were rounded to the nearest whole number.